-When it comes to CBD oil, ADHD research is another promising topic.
-Although studies are limited, they bring hope for the future.
-The medication given to children and adults with ADHD (such as Adderall) can be addictive, not to mention the harmful side effects.
+When it comes to CBD oil and ADHD, although studies are limited, they bring hope for the future.
+Keep in mind that medication given to children and adults with ADHD (such as Adderall) can be addictive, not to mention the harmful side effects.

-There are plenty of CBD cancer studies that show incredible potential.
+You’ll find plenty of CBD cancer studies that show incredible potential when it comes to treatment.
 At the very least, CBD can help with cancer-related pain.
-However, scientists have searched even deeper to find that CBD shows anti-tumor properties!
+Consequently, scientists have searched even deeper to find out more about CBD’s anti-tumor properties:

 CBD has been studied for nicotine or cigarette addiction.
-It’s helped many people quit smoking and helps curb their cravings!
+In fact, results show it helped many people quit smoking.

 - The results in this study showed a 40% reduction in the number of cigarettes smoked when a group was given a CBD inhaler, with a trend indicating a reduction after follow-up.
 It also shared that animal studies have shown the possible effects of CBD on opioid and psychostimulant addiction.